 The regulation creates a European framework for screening foreign direct investment where there are concerns that an investment may pose a risk to security or public order in the host Member State, or to other Member States.
 This framework is intended as a cooperation mechanism through which Member States and the European Commission can exchange information and raise specific concerns about a foreign direct investment from third countries on security or public order grounds.

-Related documents: Full text of the Investment Screening Regulation, revised Annex, Commission Factsheet and first Annual Report Overview of EU FDI Screening Regulation VIDEO
+Assessing effectiveness and efficiency (PDF) (oecd.org).
+Related documents: Full text of the Investment Screening Regulation, revised Annex, Commission Factsheet and related reports Overview of EU FDI Screening Regulation VIDEO

 Watch on YouTube: